Vertigo

 Certain head movements, certain medications, and migraines can also cause vertigo.

-How is vertigo connected to BPPV?
+How is vertigo connected to BPPV (Benign Paroxysmal Positional Vertigo)?

 BPPV is the most common cause of vertigo and it happens when small crystals in the inner ear's semi-circular canals break loose.

-The ‘gravel’ shifts as the head moves, even slightly, and comes into contact with nerve-sensitive structures.
-In turn it sends signals to the brain.
+The ‘gravel’ shifts as the head moves - even slightly - and comes into contact with nerve-sensitive structures.
+In turn, it sends signals to the brain.
 The brain interprets this as the body, or room, spinning.

 BPPV is also known as benign postural vertigo, positional vertigo and top-shelf vertigo.